ianyepan/.macOS-emacs.d/README.md

-## Ian's use-package Emacs configuration
+### Ian's Emacs configuration

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/08/EmacsIcon.svg/120px-EmacsIcon.svg.png" />
 </p>

 ### Thanks for dropping by!
 This is my personal Emacs configuration (on GNU Emacs 26.2).
-It's unopinionated and was created for general use in mind.

-This Emacs config starts up **super fast** with an average init time of 0.4 to 0.6 seconds.
+If you wish for an unopiniated Emacs "distro" that you could build upon, check out this page: https://github.com/ianpan870102/.emacs.d

 ### Installation
 Back up your `~/.emacs.d/` first (if you have one):